dustingriffie/chat-demo/README.md

 ## Introduction

-Welcome to the Ticket Dispatch System!
-This project is a web-based platform for dispatching tickets and technicians.
-Users can create tickets and assign them to technicians, and technicians can access and dispatch tickets from their easily accessible Google Maps window.
+This project is a chat component that utilizes the power of Sockets.io and Auth0 to provide secure and real-time messaging.

 ## Features
 - Create tickets